Wire EDM

 A DC power generator is the power supply for the EDM machining process.
 The negative terminal is connected to the tool while the positive terminal is connected to the part being machined (i.e. the workpiece).
 Different types of power generators are used such as:

-A workpiece is the part to be machined.
-It’s fixed in the dielectric container using a fixture and is connected to the positive terminal of the power supply.
+The workpiece is the component being machined.
+It is secured in the dielectric container with a fixture and is connected to the positive terminal of the power supply.

 The fixture is used for holding the workpiece properly in the dielectric container.